 Snow-Capped Mountain Peaks

-Capture the majesty of snow-capped peaks by using a mix of cool blues and whites to create a sense of distance and height.
+Capture the majesty of snow-capped peaks by using a mix of cool blues and whites in a gradient painting to create a sense of distance and height.
 I love how these peaks can transform a living room into a peaceful retreat, reminding me of my winter hikes in the Rockies.

 Monochrome Mountain Scenes